[Moderate revision–posted 8/11/25 (replaces 11/27/23 edition)]

 (c) Evidence that the nominee integrates teaching, research/creative activities, and service, including community outreach and engagement;

-(d) Peer review (both internal and external) of, for example, the nominees course syllabi, learning objectives, evaluation and assessment tools, and exemplars of student work;
+(d) Peer review (both internal and external) of, for example, the nominees course syllabi, learning objectives, evaluation and assessment tools, and examples of student work;

-(e) Letters of support by current and/or former students at Texas Tech University; and
+(e) Letters of support from current and/or former students at Texas Tech University; and

-(f) Letters of support by current colleagues at Texas Tech University.
+(f) Letters of support from current colleagues at Texas Tech University.

 (2) Sample External Evidence